How We Create Your Personalized Diet PlanArticle posted in: Nutrisystem

 Many people store excess weight in their bellies, giving their bodies an “apple” shape.
 For others, the extra calories show up on their hips and buttocks, so they develop a “pear,” “hourglass” or “rectangle” body shape.

 It’s no surprise that different body types require different diets.
-When putting together your Nutrisystem menu, we take your personal body type into consideration when choosing the best foods for you.
+When putting together your grocery guide, we take your personal body type into consideration when recommending the best foods for you.
 Those with an apple shape need to be especially focused on eating slow-digesting carbohydrates, while other body types benefit from an eating plan that is low in saturated fats.
-After you tell us your body type, we provide a menu that is personalized for you.

 Weight gain becomes a greater concern with age.
 According to Current Obesity Reports, the prevalence of obesity in older adults (60 years and older) in the United States jumped from 31 percent to 35.4 percent from 2004 to 2012.
 This is due to changes in muscle and fat composition.